tv-indicator-page">

 Key components:

-• study: Defines an indicator.
+• study / indicator: defines an indicator.

-• strategy: Defines a trading strategy.
+• strategy: defines a trading strategy.

 Indicators analyze markets, while strategies execute trades based on rules.